 Moved from concept to a multi-plant operation in two states with over $16 million in revenues and over 200 employees – in three years – then exited through successful sale – with a personal exit to Wall Street and Bankers Trust – what is now Deutsche Bank.

 Mike has worked on the financing and sale of large retailers such as Montgomery Wards as well as the formation of innovative retailers such as Rent-A-Center – where Mike advised on the sale of Rent-A-Center to Thorne EMI for $595 million – 34X expected EBITDA.

 More recently, Mike advised the CEO of Notify Technologies in connection with its sale to Globo PLC.

-Today Mike quietly circulates among a private network of business and government leaders with an emphasis on access across the broad financial community - venture capital, private equity, hedge funds, systemic institutions, regional banks, community banks, Federal Reserve Banks, and various participants in the shadow banking arena.
+Today Mike quietly circulates among a private network of business and government leaders with an emphasis on access across the broad business community in the United States.